-Vinnee Tong is an independent producer and reporter for KQED.
-In addition to producing Truth Be Told, the KQED special radio series on race and identity, which is distributed nationally by Public Radio International, Vinnee has also worked as an on-call producer for KQED’s live public affairs program Forum.
+Vinnee Tong is a producer and reporter at KQED.
+She's the producer of Truth Be Told, the KQED special series on race and identity that is distributed nationally by Public Radio International.
+Vinnee has also worked as an on-call producer for KQED’s live public affairs program Forum.
 Prior to joining KQED in 2011, she was a reporter covering business news at the Associated Press at the start of the Great Recession.Vinnee has won several awards for her reporting work, including an RTNDA Edward R. Murrow Award for coverage of fracking in California, as well as awards from the New York Press Club and the Society of American Business Editors and Writers.
 She is a graduate of the University of California at Berkeley and the Columbia University Graduate School of Journalism.
-She lives in San Francisco.
+She lives in San Francisco with her husband and son.

 Occupy San Francisco, which was unceremoniously booted from its base at Justin Herman Plaza in December, is planning a day of protests in the Financial District on Friday.
 On Wednesday, 10 speakers divulged protest plans at a press conference in front of the Bank of America at California and Kearny streets in San Francisco.
 They … Continue reading The Return of Occupy SF: Big Day of Protests Planned For Friday →